Menopause: How It Might Affect You

 Eating healthily is important, whatever your age.
 But around the time of the menopause, it’s even more essential, as a healthy and balanced diet can help keep your heart and bones healthy, as well as help to manage your weight.

-According to the NHS, eating a wide variety of foods in the right proportions is the way to go, as there’s no special diet designed for women going through the menopause.
+Eating a wide variety of foods in the right proportions is the way to go, as there’s no special diet designed for women going through the menopause.
 But while eating a wide variety of nutritious foods, it’s also bearing a few other things in mind:

 Eat fewer saturated fats